Skip to main content

 • We do not accept dogs in heat – if your dog goes into heat prior to their spay appointment please contact us.
 Female dogs that have recently had a litter may not be accepted – please contact us to discuss.

-• Cats do not need to be a patient of the clinic to be accepted onto our spay/neuter waitlist; however, priority is given to current vaccine patients when booking appointments.
+• Cats do not need to be a patient of the clinic to be accepted for spay/neuter; however, priority is given to current vaccine patients when booking appointments.

 • Cats must be under the age of 5 years for the actual surgery appointment.